-If you do not have a pressure cooker you can cook it in the wide pan you are going to use later.
-Allow about 20 minutes cooking on medium heat with the pan covered.
+If you do not have a pressure cooker, you can cook it in a wide pan.
+Allow about 30 minutes cooking on medium heat with the pan covered.
 What you want to achieve is having the chicken almost cooked through when you start the reduction.
-Cook the chicken too much and it will lose the moist texture.
+Cook the chicken too much and it will become dry.

-- 800 g chicken thigh fillets - cut into 3cm cubes
+- 800 g chicken thigh fillets - cut into large pieces

 for the marinade